 Class calendars will be updated and provided prior to the start of each new class

-The total cost of the HCA program is $450 which is divided between tuition, registration fees.
+The total cost of the HCA program is $450 which is divided between tuition, and registration fees.

 Certification Test Fee $137 (paid to Washington State Department of Health)